AMD launches Radeon RX 6700 XT graphics card — that hopefully we can buy

 Regarding the shortage, AMD’s Nish Nish Neelalojanan said, “We definitely understand and we feel the frustrations of gamers.
 Our mission is to get these cards in gamers hand as much as we can.
 Starting this month, there will be weekly deliveries.”

-Analyst Roger Kay said, “Having fabs (factories) is a burden in almost every case except this one.
+Analyst Roger Kay said, “Having fabs [factories] is a burden in almost every case except this one.
 Once the company became dependent on others to produce its products, it was exposed to the vulnerability of their production issues.
-In this case, AMD is subject to the same forces as Qualcomm, nVidia, and others.
+In this case, AMD is subject to the same forces as Qualcomm, Nvidia, and others.
 AMD’s ability to produce in volume will depend mostly on the type of contracts it has with the foundries.
 I’d be surprised if it has any particular priority, in which case it’s in the same boat as everybody else.
 I suppose there’s some good in that.
-None of AMD’s rivals (except arguably Intel, which isn’t really a force in graphics) is in any better position.”
+None of AMD’s rivals [except arguably Intel, which isn’t really a force in graphics] is in any better position.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: